JonasAlaif/russol-artifact/README.md

 #### Full output

 Again the full output is not shown, but can be enabled by running with `-e RUSLIC_EVAL=false`.
 Along with printing average statistics for all crates combined, the full output also breaks them down per crate.
+The expected full output can be found at `.../tests/crates-expected-full.txt`.

 ### Creusot